Explore the breed's characteristics, health, and history — and find trusted breeders

 Ein Freilauf ist bei uns allerdings absolut undenkbar, das habe ich leider auf die harte Tour lernen müssen.
 Sein Jagdtrieb schießt in einer Zehntelsekunde von Null auf Hundert.
 Wenn er ein Kaninchen oder ein Eichhörnchen im Gebüsch entdeckt, gibt es kein Halten mehr.
 Er geht dann völlig lautlos, aber blitzschnell ins Unterholz und packt zu.
 Wer sich einen Jindo anschafft, muss sich im Klaren darüber sein, dass der Hund eventuell sein Leben lang an der Leine bleiben muss und man beim Spaziergang ununterbrochen vorausschauend agieren muss.

-The Jindo is an active dog that needs plenty of exercise and mental stimulation.
+The Korean Jindo is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

-The average life expectancy of a Jindo is 12-15 years.
+The average life expectancy of a Korean Jindo is 12-15 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.

-Jindo grooming requirements include regular brushing, nail trimming, and dental care.
+Korean Jindo grooming requirements include regular brushing, nail trimming, and dental care.
 HonestDog provides detailed grooming tips for every breed.

-The Jindo can be a great family dog.
+The Korean Jindo can be a great family dog.
 Proper training and socialization are key.
 HonestDog provides family suitability information for every breed.

-Find verified Jindo breeders in your region
+Find verified Korean Jindo breeders in your region

 Other breeds with available puppies from verified breeders